-Topic Objective Decision-aiding questions: Does the Policy/Plan/Objective?
-Weighting Comments / Limitations opportunities generally development sites score a + to reflect the temporary jobs created by construction. improve physical activity rates for low income population groups?
+Торіс Objective Decision-aiding questions: Does the Policy/Plan/Objective?
+Weighting Comments / Limitations opportunities rtunities gene development sites score a + to reflect the temporary jobs created by construction. improve physical activity rates for low income population groups?
 Measures considered necessary to improve physical activity rates included leisure centres, improved sports provision and outdoor gyms/open space.
+Equality 8.Increase social mobility and inclusion improve social mobility problems caused by selective grammar schools?
 Fee paying schools were ignored in this consideration.
 The county council offers free transport to the nearest appropriate school over 3 miles.
 Thus 3 miles was used as a cut off.
-Where there was Equality 8.Increase social mobility and inclusion caused by selective grammar schools? choice of non-selective schools within 3 miles, positive scores were applied.
+Where there was choice of non-selective schools within 3 miles, positive scores were applied.
 Where the nearest non-selective school was over 3 miles and one or more selective schools were closer by, negative scores were applied. promote independent access to facilities for people with mobility, sensory and cognitive impairments?
 HIGH Legislatively driven.
 Independent access was considered possible where facilities could be reached safely without the use of a car.
 Desirable walking distances (see air quality objective above) were not applicable to this objective.
-Instead, distances of 1 mile or greater were considered inconvenient and scored negatively. meet demand for elderly care services?
+Instead, distances of 1 mile or greater were considered inconvenient and scored negatively.
+9.Improve health and wellbeing, and meet demand for elderly care services?
 HIGH Growing elderly population.
-This objective considered the potential for C2 use.
-9.Improve health and Health wellbeing, and reduce health improve physical activity rates for at risk population groups?
+This objective considered the potential for C2 use. improve physical activity rates for at risk population groups?
 This objective was scored where high populations of at risk groups lived i.e. RTW, Southborough, Paddock Wood and Cranbrook.
-Measures considered necessary to improve physical activity rates included leisure centres, improved sports provision and outdoor gyms/open space.
-Health address pockets of health deprivation and specialist health needs?
+Measures considered necessary to improve physical activity rates included leisure centres, improved sports provision and outdoor gyms/open space. health and address pockets of health deprivation and specialist health needs?
 Pockets of health deprivation have been recorded in Hawkhurst, Sandhurst, Benenden, Cranbrook, Pembury, Sherwood, Southborough, High Brooms, Rusthall, Broadwater and St James.
 Specialist health care needs included provision for cancer, mental illness, stroke and asthma sufferers. inequalities meet need for accessible green open space and recreation facilities for all?
 HIGH TWBC is already behind on these standards Scores applied depending on the extent to which a proposal or location meets all of the ANG standards.
 Where none are met, the distance to, and size of, the nearest area determined how negative the score should be. ensure residents can access heritage assets?
 Consideration of accessibility related to provision (or lack of) pedestrian routes and new modes of travel or access routes.
 Heritage 10.Preserve and enhance historical and cultural protect sites, features, areas and settings of archaeological, historical and cultural heritage importance?
 HIGH Assets and settings are often finite or hard to restore once lost.
-Scores reflected protection (or risk to protection) and the extent of harm or enhancement that would result. heritage assets provide a framework for a positive heritage strategy including enhancements in line with NPPF?
-This score was applied where specialist heritage advice identified opportunities.
-Housing 11.Provide sufficient housing to meet identified needs for affordable housing?
+Scores reflected protection (or risk to protection) and the extent of harm or enhancement that would result. heritage assets provido a framowork for a positivo This score was applied where specialist heritage advice identified opportunities.
+11.Provide sufficient Housing to meet identified meet identified needs for affordable housing?
 HIGH Housing demands are in borough are not being met.
-The following guide was implemented for residential dwellings to reflect the high need in all locations: <50 dwellings: 0 50 - 150 dwellings: + + >150 dwellings: + + needs meet demand for independently accessible housing and housing HIGH Housing demands Successful adoption and implementation of DM policy would determine whether housing is accessible.
+The following guide was implemented for residential dwellings to reflect the high need in all locations: <50 dwellings: 0 50 - 150 dwellings: + + >150 dwellings: + + + needs meet demand for independently accessible housing and housing HIGH Housing demands Successful adoption and implementation of DM policy would determine whether housing is accessible.
 Housing suitable for older people considered safe distance to local facilities and